beingnile/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 This project is done in fulfillment of project tasks aimed to practice the skill of test-driven development by ALX Africa.
 Each file is a task solution written by myself in Python.
+Every file has a corresponding test with the same filename and the .txt extension in the tests folder.